...

 Results of RecoveriX

 The effectiveness of recoveriX was demonstrated in a study involving 25 individuals with Multiple Sclerosis.
-Following 30 training sessions with recoveriX, participants exhibited a substantial improvement in their walking ability, walking 39.4 meters further after completing the program compared to before.
+Following 30 training sessions with recoveriX, participants exhibited a substantial improvement in their walking ability, walking 39.4 metres further after completing the programme compared to before.

 Reference: How To Manage Complex Medical Conditions.